Bioconductor/bioconductor.org/content/help/docker.md

 If you're on Linux and using default settings, the docker host is `127.0.0.1` (or `localhost`, so the full URL to RStudio would be `http://localhost:8787)`.
-If you are on Mac or Windows and running `boot2docker`, you can determine the docker host with the `boot2docker ip` command.
+If you are on Mac or Windows and running `Docker Toolbox`, you can determine the docker host with the `docker-machine ip default` command.

 Log in to RStudio with the username `rstudio` and password `rstudio`.